beeper/chatwoot/README.md

 ## Configuration

-The `config.json` file can have the following keys.
+First, create an inbox in your Chatwoot instance, and set the webhook URL to the bridge (see Webhook Listener Settings below).
+Then, create a `config.json` file.
+The options are listed below.
 Required fields are marked with a \*.

 **Matrix Authentication**